DelmedigoA/DelmedigoA.github.io/README.md

 #### Technical Skills: Python, TensorFlow, PyTorch, Transformers, SQL, Web Scraping, R, Flask

+## Summary

+A highly motivated data scientist with a passion for applying machine learning and cutting-edeg deep-learning techniques to drive buisness efficiency and growth.
+Experienced in building and deploying wide veraiety of ml models for Document AI, NLP and automation of repeated processes.

 ## Education
 - M.Sc, Neuroscience, Data Science track | The Gonda Multidisciplinary Brain Research Center, Bar-Ilan (_In-Progress_)
 - B.A., Psychology | The Hebrew University of Jerusalem (_Feb 2022_)